ericgj/accordion-tree/Readme.md

   See `test/index.html` for example usage.

-  Please note that this component does not currently implement removal of tree nodes or changing of tree structure, etc.
+  Please note that this component does not currently implement re-ordering of tree structure, etc.

 ## Installation